MarioniLab/scTeachingMaterials/README.md

 Do **not** upload images here unless you are uploading SVG files.

 As a general rule, files should only be uploaded if they can be compiled anywhere.
+Required binary content should be hosted at https://jmlab-gitlab.cruk.cam.ac.uk/teaching/scTeachingFiles instead.

 # Instructions for instructors

+To create a tarball for distribution:

+1. Clone this repository into a fresh directory.
+2. Execute the top-level `build.sh`.
+This will download all necessary data files.
+It will also create two versions of each practical, one with the answers and one without.
+3. Delete any directories that will not be used in the workshop.

+It is **strongly** recommended that you try compiling each `answers.Rmd` file to ensure that the code is up to date!

+# Citation

 If you use these materials, please cite their ancestral source: